warte67/SDOM/docs/progress.md

         - The tests vector updated to call the new functions and includes matching descriptive comments.
         - Debug output updated to reference DomHandle_test10 where applicable.
         - A clean build and test run were executed successfully.
         - Reworked the DomHandle unit tests for readability and maintainability: added a numeric mapping header, expanded inline descriptions to match `UnitTests::run` strings, and renamed test functions to `DomHandle_test1`..`DomHandle_test10`.

-**[September 30, 2025]**
+---
+- ### [September 30, 2025]
     - **Summary:**
         - Consolidated work focused on lifecycle event dispatch, Lua bindings robustness, and logging/debug cleanup.
 These changes make lifecycle events available to Lua listeners, surface Lua errors, and stabilize the debug/logging surface for continued iteration.
     - **Event dispatch & lifecycle hooks:**